Maharashtra Polls: Uddhav, Aaditya to address 100 rallies in 13 days

-Signalling the party’s aggressive intent, the father-son duo will embark on a whirlwind state-wide campaign tour, starting with Uddhav’s rally in Sena bastion Parbhani today; party Member of Parliament Anil Desai says Sena will get a majority
+Signalling the party’s aggressive intent, father-son duo will embark on a whirlwind state-wide campaign tour, starting with Uddhav’s rally in Sena bastion Parbhani today

 After being seemingly caught unawares by the end of its alliance with the BJP, the Shiv Sena has made a near-miraculous recovery, if its leaders are to be believed.

 Uddhav and Aaditya Thackeray at the rally at Mahalaxmi Racecourse on September 27.
 Pic/Rane Ashish

 While other parties were struggling with defections, rejection of nomination forms and the all-important question of finding candidates for all 288 assembly seats in the state, the Sena managed to field 286 candidates within two days of the end of the alliance, with zero rejections.